Familial aneurysm

 Is aneurysm screening recommended if only one family member has an aneurysm?

-What are the problems of screening?
+What are the advantages and limitations of screening?

 References